High tech trends at ice cream parlours

-Not all restaurant innovations come in the form of new flavors or food items.
-Some important breakthroughs arise as solutions to common problems plaguing restaurateurs—from high labor costs to declining traffic.
-How to use breakthroughs such as big data and other disruptive technologies dominated our conversations at the 2018 National Restaurant Association trade show.
+Not all restaurant innovations come in the form of new flavours.
+Some important breakthroughs arise as solutions to problems plaguing restauranteurs - from high labour costs to declining traffic - and thanks to disruptive technologies they're available to the nations smallest and largest restaurant businesses.